postaljs/postal.xframe/README.md

 // from those origins.
 If another host attempts to federate with you from
 // an origin not listed in that array, the local instance of postal will
 // not allow it.
 The local instance of postal will not send any messages to
-// (nor process any from) an origin not listed in this array.)
+// (nor process any from) an origin not listed in this array.
-// `defaultOriginUrl` is the default value that will provided as the "targetUrl"
+// `defaultOriginUrl` is the default value that will be provided as the "targetUrl"
 // when postal.xframe calls `window.postMessage(msg, targetUrl)` if it hasn't
 // been specified for that remote window already. postal.fedx.transports.xframe.configure({